bmodee/Teknikattan/server/README.md

 3. Clone this repository if you haven't done so already.
 4. Open the project folder in VSCode.
 5. Open the integrated terminal by pressing `ctrl+ö`.
-6. Type the following commands (or if you are on Windows, simply paste them) into your terminal:
+6. Type the following commands into your terminal:

 ```bash
 # Install virtualenv package.
 You may need to open as administrator if you get